JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ### with

+- **The context object** is available as a receiver (`this`).
+- **The return value** is the lambda result.

-A non-extension function: **the context object** is passed as an argument, but inside the lambda, it's available as a receiver (`this`). **The return value** is the lambda result.
+As [`with`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/with.html) is not an extension function: the context object is passed as an argument, but inside the lambda, it's available as a receiver (`this`).

-We recommend `with` for calling functions on the context object without providing the lambda result.
-In the code, `with` can be read as "_with this object, do the following._"
+We recommend using `with` for calling functions on the context object when you don't need to use the returned result.
+In code, `with` can be read as "_with this object, do the following._"

 ```kotlin
 fun main() {